graphhopper/jsprit/README.md

 In the [mailing list](https://groups.google.com/group/jsprit-mailing-list) you can discuss jsprit related issues and you will probably get answers to your questions.

 ####Email:
-If you cannot get help in the mailing list or you just do not want to discuss your topic publicly, email at:
+If you cannot get help in the mailing list or you just do not want to discuss your topic publicly, send an email to:

 info@jspr.it